(888) 552-6760 SCHEDULE AN APPOINTMENT

 Biopsy

 • Incisional biopsy: A small piece of tissue is cut from an abnormal-looking area.
-If the abnormal region is easily accessed, the sample may be taken at your doctor’s office.
+If the abnormal region is easily accessed, the sample may be taken at the doctor’s office.
 If the tumor is deeper inside the mouth or throat, the biopsy may need to be done in an operating room, with general anesthesia administered to prevent any pain.

 X-rays